 I graduated twice from Concordia University with a BFA in Studio Arts and an Italian minor, and a BA in Honours Public History.
 In 2019, I completed my masters in Public History at Carleton University.
 My research project, The Yellow Line: Italo-Canadian Oral Histories from Montreal's Backyards and Schoolyards, was an archival photo, installation, and oral history pop-up exhibit, presented at the Casa d’Italia in March 2019.

-Since 2019, I have been a contract teacher in the department of History and Classics at Dawson College.
-As a freelancer, I am always looking for opportunities to collaborate and engage in public history work through museums, archives, and organizations that value innovative, interactive, diverse, and meaningful engagements with history, culture, and heritage.
 From 2023-2024, I was in the first cohort of Scholars in Residence at the Centre for Oral History and Digital Storytelling at Concordia University.
 In September of 2024, I received their Little Prize, awarded annually to a community affiliate making a meaningful contribution to their community, through oral-history research-creation, arts-based storytelling, and/or creative, place-based, oral history work.

-My latest project was an oral history cookbook on the stories and recipes of Montreal's molisani, Dalla valigia alla tavola: A journey through Molisan culinary heritage, which I completed in collaboration with the Federazione delle associazioni molisane del Quebec, photographer and artist Vee Di Gregorio, chef Joseph D'Alleva, and pastry chef Erica Marsillo.
+My latest project was an oral history cookbook on the stories and recipes of Montreal's molisani, Dalla valigia alla tavola: A journey through Molisan culinary heritage (2023), which I completed in collaboration with the Federazione delle associazioni molisane del Quebec, photographer and artist Vee Di Gregorio, chef Joseph D'Alleva, and pastry chef Erica Marsillo.